jordyjwilliams/spotify-api-examples/README.md

 ## 🚀 Features

+- **Modular architecture** with specialized clients for different API domains
 - **Secure credential management** using environment variables and `.env` files
 - **Type-safe API interactions** with Pydantic models
 - **Modern Python tooling** with uv, ruff, and pyright
 - **Comprehensive examples** for all playlist endpoints
 - **Token persistence** for seamless authentication
 - **Async support** for high-performance operations
+- **Extensible design** for easy addition of new API endpoints

 ## 📋 Prerequisites